pkaliosis/abacus/README.md

 # ABACUS: Leveraging Vision-Language Models for Open-World Object Counting

 This repo contains the code for my CSE527 Computer Vision Project.
-Please follow the following instructions if you'd like to experiment with ABACUS or reproduce its reported results.
+Please follow the instructions below if you'd like to experiment with ABACUS or reproduce its reported results.

 1. Download the FSC-147 Dataset.